GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/screen_capture/index.md

 description: How to record audio or video from a tab, window or screen
 ---

-APIs such as [chrome.tabCapture][tabcapture] and [getDisplayMedia][get-display-media] provide a variety of ways to monitor and record audio and video from a tab, window or screen.
+This guide explains different approaches for recording audio and video from a tab, window or screen using APIs such as [chrome.tabCapture][tabcapture] or [getDisplayMedia][get-display-media].

 ## Common Use Cases